awslabs/aws-sdk-rust/sdk/proton/README.md

 __Idempotent create APIs with a client token__

 The API actions in this list support idempotency with the use of a _client token_.
-The corresponding AWS CLI commands also support idempotency using a client token.
+The corresponding Amazon Web Services CLI commands also support idempotency using a client token.
 A client token is a unique, case-sensitive string of up to 64 ASCII characters.
 To make an idempotent API request using one of these actions, specify a client token in the request.
 We recommend that you _don't_ reuse the same client token for other API requests.
 If you don’t provide a client token for these APIs, a default client token is automatically provided by SDKs.

 Given a request action that has succeeded: